india-ultimate/sotg-calculator/README.md

 An interactive web-app to manage spirit scores for a tournament.

+## Motivation

+In Indian Ultimate, SOTG winners are announced in the presentation ceremony immediately after the finals of a tournament.

+Spirit Directors feel immense pressure to double check the scores and calculations and decide the winners in a short interval of time.
+Often they are also playing in a tournament and it is a distraction from the games, especially towards the end of the tournament.

+This app automates the data processing and calculations to eliminate human errors and also to free up mind-space for tournament Spirit Directors.

+The app also lets Spirit Directors share Spirit scores with the teams through out a tournament.
+Teams can see scores for all the games that they have already self-scored.
+This lets teams adjust their behavior based on feedback.

+You should use this tool if you want to

+1) eliminate human errors
+2) avoid worrying about calculating spirit ranks under a crazy time pressure
+3) easily identify the teams to nudge to fill up the scores
+4) share spirit scores with teams through out a tournament

 ## Usage

 1. Use a copy of [this form](https://docs.google.com/spreadsheets/d/16d4gBNwR2mTrNbB5tq2REGjH-03T4GX701ueOvT-cDo/edit#gid=1545695387) for accepting spirit scores <!-- see-more-link -->